-The annual required contribution for the current year was determined as part of an actuarial valuation performed as of June 30, 2003.
+The annual required contribution for the current year was determined as part of an actuarial valuation performed as of June 30, 2004.
 The actuarial method used was the entry age normal cost method.
 The significant actuarial assumptions include: (1) annual rate of return on investments of 8.16%; (2) inflation element in wage increases of 4.5%; and (3) salary merit and longevity increases of 1%.
-Unfunded liabilities are amortized using the level percentage of the projected payroll over 15 years from June 30, 2003.
-Changes in actuarial gains and loss assumptions are spread over a 15 year period.
+Unfunded liabilities resulting from annual experience gains and losses are amortized using the level percentage of the projected payroll over 15 years.
+Actuarial gains and losses resulting from changes in assumptions are amortized over a 15 year period.